SnowEx/snowexsql/README.rst

 Mac OS
 ~~~~~~

-First ensure you have following prequisites:
+First ensure you have following prerequisites:

 * Python3.5 +
 * HomeBrew